logandehning/Docker-Splunk/README.md

 <code>-v splunk-data:/opt/splunk</code>: This mounts a named volume called <code>splunk-data</code> to the <code>/opt/splunk</code> directory on the host.
 There are multiple options for storage management such as bind mounts and volume mounts.
 Docker has [helpful documentation](https://docs.docker.com/engine/storage/) detailing the different types of storage available for containers and when to use them.

-<code>splunk/splunk:latest</code>: This specifies that the offical splunk image <code>splunk/splunk</code> should be used adn that it should be the latest version of Splunk.
+<code>splunk/splunk:latest</code>: This specifies that the official splunk image <code>splunk/splunk</code> should be used and that it should be the latest version of Splunk.

 After running the container creation command, I ran this command: